controlplane-com/accesslog-filter/README.md

 dest_uri = "s3://julian-log-router-filtered/access-logs-only"
 ```

 - `region`: the region where both the source and destination bucket exist.
-This region will also host the lambda function
+This region will also host the lambda function.
 - `source_uri`: an S3 path in the format `s3://bucket/path/to/what/ever`.
 Only files with this key prefix are considered.
 Used to filter by org.
 - `dest_uri`: an S3 path in the format `s3://bucket/path/to/what/ever`.
 Files will end up here after filtering.

 # Prerequisites

 - At least Terraform 0.14
 - Both buckets must exist.
-You probably want to setup retention policy anyway.
+You probably want to setup retention policy anyway
 - The role under which you run TF must be able to create Roles and Policies (IAM)

 # What gets created under my account?